pdc2341/python3-coolprop-example/README.md

 The Function parameters and output units are available at the bottom of the following web-page: http://www.coolprop.org/coolprop/HighLevelAPI.html#parameter-table

 The python module "CoolProp" must be installed to run this program.
+To install CoolProp, type "pip install coolprop" into a powershell or command-prompt after installing python.
+(Hint: To open powershell in windows 10, hold shift and right click on an empty portion of the desktop.
+The drop down menu will have an option to open a powershell window)